jafar-ai-00/ai-call-analysis-pipeline/README.md

 # 📞 AI Call Analysis Pipeline

-AI-powered pipeline that ingests daily call recordings for a **single client**, runs multi-step LLM analysis on each call, and exposes the results in a **Streamlit dashboard**.
+AI-powered pipeline that ingests call recordings for a **single client**, runs multi-step LLM analysis on each call, indexes transcripts into a vector database, and exposes everything in a **Streamlit dashboard + semantic search**.

-The pipeline currently works on `.wav` and `.mp3` files that you drop into a folder and is built in small, composable steps so you can easily extend it.
+The pipeline currently works on `.wav` and `.mp3` files that you drop into a folder and is built in small, composable steps so it’s easy to extend.

+---

+## 🚀 What this project does

+For each call, the system:

+1. Discovers audio files in `recordings/` (`.wav` and `.mp3`).
+2. Transcribes them with **OpenAI Whisper**.
+3. Builds a rich `CallAnalysis` object (Pydantic) and saves it as JSON under `data/calls/`.
+4. Runs multiple **LLM analysis passes** (via GPT-4o + LangChain):
+   - Sentiment & emotion
+   - Intent & topics
+   - Call quality & agent performance
+   - Compliance & risk
+   - Outcome & follow-up
+5. Indexes all transcripts into **ChromaDB** using **OpenAI embeddings**.
+6. Lets you:
+   - Explore calls and metrics in a **Streamlit dashboard**
+   - Run **semantic search across calls** (CLI + UI)

 ---